nymote/nymote.github.io/software/index.md

 Most applications that run in the cloud aren't optimised to do so.
-They inherently carry assumptions about the underlying operating system with them, including vulnerabilities and bloat.  **Mirage** represents an approach where only the necessary components for an application are included and the operating system can be discarded.
-This allows for highly-efficient and extremely lean 'appliances' which can undergo whole-system optimisation.
-Such appliances are perfect for deploying in environments ranging from Amazon's EC2 to the Raspberry Pi.
+They inherently carry assumptions about the underlying operating system with them, including vulnerabilities and bloat.  **Mirage** represents an approach where only the necessary components are included, allowing for highly efficient and extremely lean 'appliances'.
+These can be deployed in environments ranging from Amazon's EC2 to the Raspberry Pi.
 *([more about mirage](./mirage/)*)

 ## Applications